openservicebrokerapi/servicebroker/spec.md

   some action.
 However, there can also be non-interactive Services that can perform the desired actions without direct prompting from the Application.

-- *Service Binding*: The representation of an association between an Application and a Service Instance.
-Service Bindings will often contain the credentials that the Application will use to communicate with the Service Instance.
+- *Service Binding*: Represents the request to use a Service Instance.
+As part of this request there might be a reference to the entity that will use the Service Instance.
+Service Bindings will often contain the credentials that can then be used to communicate with the Service Instance.

 - *Service Broker*: Service Brokers manage the lifecycle of Services.
 Platforms interact with Service Brokers to provision, and manage, Service Instances